The following Energy practice note provides comprehensive and up to date legal information covering:

 For information on how leaving the EU will affect the EU Internal Energy Market and/or Great Britain’s (GB’) international electricity and gas interconnectors and trade, see Practice Note: Energy and Brexit—the EU Internal Energy Market and international electricity and gas interconnection regulation and trade, which details the key publications and announcements made to date which are specific to Brexit and the EU Internal Energy Market and/or Brexit and Great Britain’s international electricity and gas interconnectors and trade.
 It also provides a brief analysis of the consequences of these publications and announcements, and the position to date.

 The EU’s ‘third energy package’ (or IME3) is the name given to the suite of EU legislation which underpins the EU internal energy market's common rules.
-It builds upon two previous energy liberalisation packages and has at its heart the aim of liberalising the EU electricity and gas market, providing
+It aims at improving the functioning of the internal energy market and resolving certain structural problems via liberalising the EU electricity and gas, and builds upon two previous energy liberalisation packages.
+It covers

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.